ernestogeek/psychic-invention/README.md

-# Getting Started with Create React App
+# Psychic Engagmenet

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is research project to reveal psychological information on developers.

 ## Available Scripts